boots-edu/textbook/source/original/week11.md

 __Topic: Generics__  _Generics_  allow for creation of reusable code that where internal types can be specified externally\.

-Here we have added a type parameter\, and use that type parameter to set the type of the function’s parameter\.
+Here we have added a type parameter\, and use that type parameter to set the type of the function's parameter\.

 Now we can specify the type of data when we call it: